 - Set up the groups for clash detection in HOOPS Exchange (relying on the unique IFC GUID’s from the webviewer) and iterate over the model to find the Breps and their corresponding transformation.

 - Perform clash detection using HOOPS Exchange functions.
-(Collision computation HOOPS Exchange Modules)
+(HOOPS Exchange documentation — HOOPS Exchange 2023 documentation)

 - Send the results (GUID’s of elements that are clashing) back to the webviewer.